-Children under the age of 12 are required to have parental supervision whilst at our venue and not participating in any venue sessions, such as coaching lessons or tennis camps.
+Children under the age of 13 are required to have parental supervision whilst at our venue and not participating in any venue sessions, such as coaching lessons or tennis camps.

 For coaching activities, we comply with the LTA guidance on coach-to-player ratios.
-For children aged under 11, children must be delivered directly into the care of the coach by the parent and picked up directly from the coach.
-Please note that it is not enough to drop off outside or at the front door of the venue.
+For children aged under 13, children must be delivered directly into the care of the coach by the parent and picked up directly from the coach.
+Please note that it is not enough to drop off outside or at the entrance to Stapleford recreation ground.
 Parents must ensure that their child has been delivered to the coach.
 Children under the stipulated age will not be allowed to leave a coaching session or camp unattended unless permission has been given in writing.